wp-plugins/book-previewer/readme.txt

 = 1.0.3 =

 * Added responsive setting to improve appearance of embedded previewer on responsive sites.
-* Modified script loading so that scripts are loaded only on the home page or any page/post that contains the bookpreviewer shortcode.
+* Modified script loading so that scripts are loaded only on the home page or any page/post that contains the bookpreviewer shortcode
-* Updated minimum WordPress version to 3.6.
+* Updated minimum WordPress version to 3.6

 = 1.0.1 =

-* Fixed an issue with the popup button that could cause unwanted parent page scrolling.
+* Fixed an issue with the popup button that could cause unwanted parent page scrolling
-* Fixed a lower margin issue with the embedded viewer that could cause it to overlap with elements that follow it on a page.
+* Fixed a lower margin issue with the embedded viewer that could cause it to overlap with elements that follow it on a page.]

 = 1.0 =